-Deadlines: Most assignments are due soon after they are discussed, but I normally allow late work (except at the end of semester).
-See the study guide for specific deadlines.
+Deadlines: Most assignments are due soon after they are discussed, but I normally allow late work at full credit for several more weeks (except at the end of semester).

 Even though I truly believe that these methods provide reasonable accommodation for almost everyone in almost every case, you might have a highly unusual situation for which I can and should do even more.
 You are welcome to see me about your situation.